siman4457/siman4457.github.io/content/sections/about/about.md

 I'm a software engineer based out of Austin Texas.
 I currently work at Visa as a fullstack engineer for our Operations and Infrastructure team.

-You can probably find me rock climbing at the gym or outdoors at the Green Belt!
-You can check out some route's I've climbed <a href="https://openbeta.io/u/wawaloo_17">here</a> on OpenBeta, an open source project I've been working on, alongside other climbers.
+You can probably find me rock climbing at the gym or outdoors on some limestone.
+You can check out some route's I've climbed <a style="font-weight: bold; text-decoration: underline;" href="https://openbeta.io/u/wawaloo_17">here</a> on OpenBeta, an open source project I've been working on, alongside other climbers.